heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/1.2-three-tier-app/README.md

 - Click ![launch](images/convert2rhel-aap2-launch.png) to the right of **CONVERT2RHEL / 99 - Three Tier App smoke test** to launch the application test job.
 This should take ~15 seconds to complete.

   ![3tier-smoke-test-output](images/convert2rhel-3tier-smoke-output.png)

+- The Ansible playbook utilized by this job template makes a request to the Tomcat servlet via the HAproxy node and records the name of the database table that is presented.
+The database is then connected to and verifies that in fact a table with the recorded name is present in the database.
+By utilizing current time and date stamps, we are demonstrating that we are truly working with live systems in real time.

 - If the job template completes successfully, then we have verified that our three tier application stack is functioning correctly.
 If it fails, we know that something with the application stack is malfunctioning and we can begin the debugging process to determine where the problem resides.